WilliamIcke/MERN-User-Management-Project/README.md

 Frontend based in React JS located in /client, whereas the backend is Node/Express located in /server.

+Currently, the users are populated in to the database using a seeder.
+The application will allow the user to amend user details and their membership type where required

 ## To run the application:

 ### Requires a local MongoDB installation and is running